LuvJaiswal/TODO2020FinalAssignment/README.md

 <b>9.
 Create AddEditTodoActivityFragment</b>

 We create an Fragment Activity where the user can input the data.
-Therefore we create an AddEditTodoActivityFragment.Here, we have three EditText for Title, Description and priority, and a menu to save the note.
+Therefore we create an AddEditTodoActivityFragment.Here, we have three EditText for Title, Description and priority, and a menu to save the mytodo.

 public class AddEditTodoActivityFragment extends Fragment {